BlockSplits/banana-splitz-frontend/README.md

   ```
   SUPABASE_URL=""
   SUPABASE_ANON_KEY=""
-  SESSION_SECRET=""
+  SUPABASE_SERVICE_ROLE_KEY=""
   ```

 > There is more information about the Supabase variables [in the Database section below](#database).
-The initial `create-remix` command will [create the `SESSION_SECRET` variable](https://github.com/netlify-templates/kpop-stack/blob/fd68e4de2f4034328481c9b26fa67e298ef20204/remix.init/index.js#L47) which is a random string of 16 characters, so feel free to just set a random 16 chars if not running `remix-create`.
+The initial `create-remix` command will [create the `SUPABASE_SERVICE_ROLE_KEY` variable](https://github.com/netlify-templates/kpop-stack/blob/fd68e4de2f4034328481c9b26fa67e298ef20204/remix.init/index.js#L47) which is a random string of 16 characters, so feel free to just set a random 16 chars if not running `remix-create`.

   <details>
   <summary>Environment Variable list in project dashboard.</summary>